tvdk-sudoku/Year11Notes/content/notes/AEECO - Market Efficiency.md

 > A subsidy is a payment from the government to producers for each unit produced

 #### Effects of the subsidy
-- On Consumer Surplus:
+On Consumer Surplus:
-	- -
+-
-- On Producer Surplus:
+On Producer Surplus:
+-
+On Tax Payers:
-	- -
+-
+On Total Welfare:
-- O
+-